jalvarezga/jalvarezga.github.io/_posts/2018-06-25-start-the-day-with-the-right-habit.markdown

 *Comparison between the original crime rate heat map and the crime rate heat ma generated using the  Model 1.*

 ![]({{ site.baseurl }}/images/boston/intervals.png)
-*Point and prediction intervals as a function of average anual income in Boston's neighborhoods.*
+*Point and prediction intervals as a function of average anual income in Boston's neighborhoods.
+Red points are observed values, whereas black points are point predictions.*

 ![]({{ site.baseurl }}/images/boston/intervalPredictions.png)
-*Point and interval predictions for neighborhoods that we didn't use during training.*
+*Point and interval predictions for neighborhoods that we didn't use during training.
+Red points are observed values, whereas black points are point predictions.*

 How can we interpret these intervals in terms of crime rates?
 With respect to quantiles, if $$X$$ is a random variable and $$q_p$$ is a quantile of order $$p$$ (i.e. $$q_p=inf\{t\in\mathbb{R}:\mathbb{P}(X\leq t)\geq p\}$$), then: